 An escape from the mundane!

-A study done by Gymnastics Victoria, highlighted the increase in self-esteem for children with disability who partook in gymnastics.
+A study done by Gymnastics Victoria highlighted the increase in self-esteem for children with disability who participated in gymnastics.
 Parents identified an increase in confidence which assisted in the willingness to partake in social interactions and increase social development.
 Another benefit was evident in that children were able to see success at their own pace, and small achievements were celebrated, and celebrated often.
-For parents, success came in the form of facilitating their children’s social activity, and witnessing participation and involvement with others.
+For parents, success came in the form of facilitating their children’s social activity and witnessing participation and involvement with others.

-Testament to this belief, Chris Bunton, the 26 year old Special Olympic Gold medallist acknowledges gymnastics as being a wonderful building block.
-Starting at age five, Chris’s low motor skills and strength was no match for his passion for gymnastics.
+Gold medallist started at age five with low motor skills and strength – but these were no match for his passion for gymnastics.